JamieSinn/radioconfigtool-go/README.md

 - Resources (images, firmwares) added to the go-bindata resource folder.
 - Setup an rsrc script to inject the manifest into the final exe
 - Unit testing setup

+## Software Flow (Team Use)

+- Tool opens
+- Team enters their number
+- Instructions are on the page
+- Selects either program, or image buttons.
+- On selecting the program button, it sends the configuration string to the team. (pending changes to the config string and system) Return to main screen.
+- On selecting the image button, listens for ARP request, get radio model, flash radio model via tftp.
+Return to main screen.

+## Software Flow (Event Use)

+- Tool opens
+- Team enters their number
+- Instructions are on the page
+- Selects "Program"
+- Listens for ARP string and gets model
+- Flashes radio with image
+- Upon the radio booting up again, the radio is configured (tbd method)